rafaelrph/CheckIsDivisible/README.md

 # Running

-On the command prompt, run the following command in the project's folder:
+Using the command prompt, run the following command in the project's folder:

 php index.php NUMBER DIVISOR
 * NUMBER = number which is going to be checked